 Acceptance of PhD studentships

 STFC strongly recommends that prospective students should not be placed under undue pressure by departments to accept PhD places within short timescales.
-Therefore students should not be compelled to accept offers of PhD places prior to 31 March each year.
-Any prospective student subjected to pressure to accept a PhD place prior to the 31 March deadline is advised to email Studentships at email@example.com.
+Therefore students should not be compelled to accept offers of PhD places prior to 4:00pm UK time on 31 March each year.
+Any prospective student subjected to pressure to accept a PhD place prior to the 31 March deadline is advised to email studentships at firstname.lastname@example.org

 In the efficient matching of students to available PhD places it is unhelpful if students keep multiple offers open until the 31 March deadline.
 Students should therefore aim to decide promptly (within two weeks) when they receive more than one offer and reject all but the one most favoured at that point.
 The rejected studentships can then be offered by departments to other students without having to wait until the deadline.